Adam-Thometz/Adam-Thometz/README.md

 ## About Me

 I am a software engineer specializing in frontend development based in New York City.
-I love building beautiful and functional web applications and learning more about frontend and backend technologies.
+I love building beautiful and functional web applications and learning more about different technologies.

 As a former music and special education teacher, I care about and work toward accessibility and ease of use in my applications, as well as creative and divergent approaches to solving problems.
-I'm also passionte about uplifting other developers and sharing my knowledge.
+I'm also passionate about uplifting other developers and sharing my knowledge.

+Outside of my professional pursuits, I enjoy...
+🎶 music production
+🥘 cooking
+🪴 maintaining my indoor garden
+👊🏼 kung fu
+👾 video games
+📈 playing the stock market

-Outside of my professional pursuits, I enjoy music production, cooking, maintaining my indoor garden, and kung fu.
-I also have two pets, a tabby cat Milo, and a blue tongue skink Unity.
-[I made an app that just tells me what to feed Unity](https://github.com/Adam-Thometz/Reptifeed)
+I also have two pets, 🐈 Milo and 🦎 Unity.
+[I made an app whose sole purpose is to tell me what to feed Unity](https://github.com/Adam-Thometz/Reptifeed)

 Connect with me:
 [![linkedin](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/adam-thometz)

-Listen to my music:
+My music:
 [![soundcloud](https://img.shields.io/badge/SoundCloud-FF3300?style=for-the-badge&logo=soundcloud&logoColor=white)](https://soundcloud.com/this-is-psychic-hamster)

 ### Current pursuits: